Bit or Bitless for Non Ridden Equines

 What matters is the knowledge and compassion of the mind of the hands that hold the equipment.
 An educated mind enables you to understand your head collar, halter, bridle (bit or no bit) choice in relation to your chosen activity, horsemanship stage and ability.
 This in the context of the bigger picture of aiming for refinement of your horsemanship.
 The wrong approach and equipment used badly can result in disaster and can make you and your horse miserable.
 So here we wanted to share some insights to help you and your horse.

 Ethical compassionate horsemanship is what matters.
 Any head collar, halter or bridle, be it bitless or with a bit can cause discomfort or pain if used incorrectly.
 Therefore we urge people to invest in their horsemanship.
-If you are looking to connect with a horsemanship practitioner who is passionate about non ridden please check out the Ask the Experts section.
+If you are looking to connect with a horsemanship practitioner who is passionate about non ridden please check out the list of Approved Horsemanship Practitioners section.
 Learning is lifelong and a great investment.
 We are all students of the horse on a personal journey of enlightenment.
 What is right for one is not right for another.
 We all see things differently.

 On this page I share with you some my knowledge and experience